What is anemia?

 Anemias can also be described based on the RBC size and concentration of hemoglobin in them.
 If cell size is much smaller than normal, it is known as microcytic anemia.
 If it is much bigger than normal, then it is macrocytic anemia.
 Likewise, if the concentration of hemoglobin is much lower than normal, it is hypochromic anemia; if the concentration is much higher than normal, the RBCs are called hyperchromic.

-Within the two broad categories of general causes of anemia not associated with bleeding, there are several types with different specific causes.
+Within the two broad categories of general causes of anemia, there are several types with different specific causes.
 Some of the most common types are summarized in the table below.
 Click on the links to read more about each one.

 |Type of Anemia||Description||Examples of Causes|

 |Iron Deficiency||Deficiency of iron leads to decreased production of hemoglobin; low levels of hemoglobin in turn leads to production of smaller and hypochromic RBCs.||Blood loss; diet low in iron; poor absorption of iron|

 |Pernicious Anemia and B Vitamin Deficiency||RBCs do not develop as they normally would because of a lack of B vitamins (B12 and folate); leads to decreased production of RBCs.||Lack of intrinsic factor (needed for B12 absorption); diet low in B vitamins; decreased absorption of B vitamins|

 |Aplastic||Bone marrow is unable to produce enough blood cells; a life-threatening condition.||Cancer therapy, exposure to toxins, autoimmune disease, viral infections|

 |Hemolytic||RBCs are destroyed faster than the bone marrow can replace them.||Inherited causes such as sickle cell disease and hereditary spherocytosis; other causes include transfusion of incompatible blood, autoimmune disease, certain drugs (penicillin)|